jbelyeu/SV-plaudit/README.md

 ```
 You will receive an email with the URL for your new website, with a confirmation code to log in.
 This script creates a configuration file `config.json` within the PlotCritic directory that later scripts require.

+### Step 3: Upload images from samplot to PlotCritic website
-3. Upload images to S3.
+Upload images to S3.
 Uses `config.json`, which was created by the `PlotCritic/setup.py` script.
 ```
 python upload.py -d [your_directory] -c [config_file]
 ```

-4. Retrieve scores.
+### Step 4: Score images
+This section is still under development

+### Step 5: Retrieve scores and analyze results

+#### Retrieving scores
 The `retrieval.py` script retrieves data from the DynamoDB table and prints it out as tab-separated lines, allowing you to create custom reports.
 Uses `config.json`.
 Results are stored in a tab-separated file.

 Usage: